sjb-deck/deck/docs/docs/index.md

 - **Kit Management**: Create and manage kits from existing items.
 - **User Management**: Manage user accounts, roles, and permissions.

-For more detailed information on each feature, please refer to the specific sections in the documentation.
-[TODO]
+For more detailed information on each feature, please refer to the [user guide](https://sjb-deck.github.io/user-docs/).

 ## Acknowledgements